NickCross-79/blog-app/README.txt

     Responsive design using Bootstrap.
     The page uses Thymeleaf syntax to render the values of the blog post dynamically.

-Requirments Met:
-    - A page that users can go to that lists the items created from the form in requirement 1 using Templates/Thymeleaf
-    - Aesthetically pleasing website (e.x using css or frameworks)
-    - There must be an API that returns the number of page hits since the server was online
-    - This api should be called asynchronously every 3 seconds and the results displayed on every page

-Note: In order to follow the API requirements, the view count is reset during every initialization of the server, so
-      that the views are counted per server session.
-This can be modified by simply removing the initialization of the 'views' attribute from the BlogController constructor.

 ***createBlog.html***
 This is an HTML form for creating a blog